ICST-Technion/W23_Drummer/README.md

 ### Neural_Networks
 Code for creating neural networks for the wake word 'go' and for the command words - left, right, backward, forward, up, down.
 (Using speech recognition data set of google AI).
 FIX THISSS

+### Unit Tests
+Basic test code for hardware accessories.
+These tests can be used in the event of a malfunction in order to test the hardware accessories.

 ### Project Documentation
 PDF files for the documentation of the project.